 Audible alerts are by tones or voice.
-The voice alerts offer the specifics about an encounter with a camera.
 As a red light camera is approached, an alert sounds:

 "Caution, red light camera ahead".
-The message changes to "Speed camera ahead" if the red light camera is set to Speed on Green, monitoring speed as well as signal
+The message changes to "Speed camera ahead" if the red light camera also clocks speeds.
+We found these added details helpful.

-The BEL GX65, like its corporate cousin, the Escort Passport 9500ix, allows the user to manually lock out nuisance signals, most of them generated by the automatic
+The BEL Pro 500, like its corporate cousin, the Escort Passport 9500ix, allows the user to manually lock out nuisance signals, most of them generated by the automatic

 door openers common at retail stores.
 For a commuter, this unique ability makes for a significantly quieter driving experience than with the Cobras.